Building the Resume

 - Research the company.
 Focus on the employer and what you can contribute, vs. describing what you hope to gain.

-- Examples of Summary of Qualifications Statements (also known as Highlights of Qualifications or Summary section)
+- Examples of Summary of Qualifications Statements

 - Include your current LIS degree, even if still in process, and list it first in chronological order.
 If your degree is in process, say so – don’t list the end date as if you had already achieved it.

 - Bold your degree, not the school attended.